20+ years building stuff — some of it useful, some of it crap. Built the agents, the harness, and the stack the show runs on.

 Turns the shortlist into a run-of-show and lines up the segments.

-We get on mic — me and the agents, one room, real argument.
+We get on mic — me and the agents, one room, live discussion.

 Audio cleaned up, posted, and pushed to the feed.